Unveiling the Dance of Molecules: Ro-Vibrational Dynamics of Molecules under Intense Illumination at Complex Plasmonic Interfaces: Ro-vibrational dynamics at plasmonic metasurfaces under strong coupling conditions

 We examine the influence of molecular ro-vibrational degrees of freedom on the circular dichroism (CD) under strong coupling conditions.
 The metasurface configuration with chiral SRR holes exhibits asymmetric regions of enhanced field intensity ("hot spots") with varying handedness, as illustrated in Fig. \ref{fig:5}.
-Figure \ref{fig:8} presents CD spectra for three configurations: (1) the bare metasurface without molecules, (2) molecules with frozen ro-vibrational degrees of freedom (represented as two-level emitters, as discussed in relation to Fig. \ref{fig:1}d), and (3) molecules with active ro-vibrational modes.
+Figure \ref{fig:8} presents CD spectra for three configurations of the CSRR metasurface: (1) the metasurface without molecules, (2) with molecules with frozen ro-vibrational degrees of freedom (represented as two-level emitters, as discussed in relation to Fig. \ref{fig:1}d), and (3) with molecules with active ro-vibrational modes.
 The CD spectrum is defined as